berkayy-atas/marketplace-test-workflow-restore/README.md

       otp_code:
         description: 'OTP CODE - Use it as blank for first run.
 Get OTP code via email and run again with OTP code.
 OTP code expires after 90 seconds'
         required: false
+      file_version_id:
+        description: 'The version id of the file you want to restore.
+You can enter it in the first or second run while using the workflow.
+The version id you last entered is always kept and restored when the OTP code arrives.'
+        required: false

 jobs:
   restore: